quii/learn-go-with-tests/intro-to-generics.md

 ## Setting up the playground

-In the go2go playground we can't run `go test`, so how are we going to write tests to explore generic code?
+In the _go2go playground_ we can't run `go test`.
+How are we going to write tests to explore generic code?

 The playground _does_ let us execute code, and because we're programmers that means we can work around the lack of a test runner by **making one of our own**.